A guide to Sydney’s op shops & thrift stores

 In the city

-At the western edge of the city, the Red Cross Op Shop at Broadway feels like a cool boutique, with its colour coded racks, huge piles of denim and boxes of as-new t-shirts that have been donated by stores as excess stock.
-There’s also a small collection of homewares, crockery, books and toys, so you could bag a genuine collectors piece for just a few dollars.
+At the western edge of the city, the Red Cross Op Shop at Broadway feels like a cool boutique, with its colour-coded racks, huge piles of denim and boxes of good-as-new t-shirts that have been donated by stores as excess stock.
+There’s also a small collection of homewares, crockery, books and toys, so you could bag a genuine collector's piece for just a few dollars.

 This vibrant inner-city suburb is known for its pubs, cafes and shops, and it’s the place to hunt for one-off vintage finds and seriously cool collectables.
 Zoo Emporium is bursting with vintage dresses and accessories throughout the eras, from 1920s Art Deco sequined dresses to faux-fur capes and 1940s suits.
 They also stock a good collection of vintage fascinators, hats and sunglasses.

 You’ll find a huge range of retro t-shirts at C’s Flashback, many of them sourced from America, as well as shelves of denim, leather jackets, floral dresses and lots of good quality shoes.
 Cross the road to dig through scores of Doc Martens, bold retro shirts, bomber jackets and knits at UTurn.
 If you like the vibe, there are four other UTurn stores across the city in Newtown, Rozelle, Bondi and Punchbowl.

 For that perfect mid-century modern sofa or a set of glass Art Deco trifle bowls, Vampt Vintage Design will have what you’re looking for.
 Their pieces don’t come cheap, but you can consider them an investment in timeless style for your home.